MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 > [!Note]
 > Due to a bug, you must currently specify "Hosted Ubuntu 1604" as the
-> queue name in order to run containers.
-Other queues will not work.
+> pool name in order to run containers.
+Other pools will not work.
-> In late August, we expect to remove the need to specify a queue.
+> In September 2018, we expect to remove the need to specify a pool.

 ## Multiple jobs